facebookresearch/habitat-lab/configs/README.md

 config.

 ## Extending the config
-Example on how to extend a config outside of `habtiat-api` repository.
+Example of how to extend a config outside of `habtiat-api` repository.
 First, we create a config extending the default config in the code and re-use `habitat.get_config()`:
 ```